Is Delaware’s Marijuana Legalization on the Horizon?

-Coming a long way from its humble beginnings in 2015, the Delaware medical marijuana market has seen increasingly higher sales with every year – earning a remarkable $27 million revenue in 2020, with projected sales for 2021 coming in at $37 million.
+Coming a long way from its humble beginnings in 2015, the First State’s medical marijuana market has seen increasingly higher sales with every year – earning a remarkable $27 million revenue in 2020, with projected sales for 2021 coming in at $37 million.
+And Delaware owes all of that to its ever-increasing number of dispensary locations.

-These projections seem to be getting closer and closer to reality, as the number of state licenses for medical marijuana providers has been doubled thanks to this year’s approved legislation.
+And these projections only seem to be getting closer and closer to reality, as the number of state licenses for medical marijuana providers has been doubled thanks to this year’s approved legislation.

 With the inevitable increase in sales, the discussion surrounding Delaware’s potential expansion to an adult-use marijuana market has also gained traction, considering that its East Coast neighbors are passing adult-use legalization left and right.